03

 "You must read this baccha...."
 My uncle says as he hands the paper in my palm.
 A letter.
 From...Aditya..?

-I hasten to read it, memorizing the entire letter.
+I hasten to read it.

-Aarohi, i am sorry I lied to you when I said that I do not have eyes on anyone else.
+Aarohi, I am sorry I lied to you when I said that I do not have eyes on anyone else.

 But i had.
 Sneha, the love of my life.
 You know her, my PA.